 OB Preparation before arriving on the Mountain

-Please notice that the scheduling containers should NOT BE USED for preparation of visitor mode OBs, because the Visitor Mode Observing Tool (vOT), used to execute the observations at the telescope on Paranal, will ignore them.
+Please notice that the scheduling containers can NOT BE USED for preparation of Visitor Mode OBs, because the Visitor Mode Observing Tool (vOT), used to execute the observations at the telescope on Paranal, will ignore them.

-Please contact the ESO User Support Department if you need assistance on P2PP installation or if you have any questions on the remote preparation of your OBs not specifically related to your observing programme.
+Please contact the ESO User Support Department if you need general assistance with p2, or if you have any questions on the preparation of your OBs not specifically related to your observing programme.

 Whom To Contact For Help

-Investigators assigned Visitor Mode time should contact the appropriate telescope team:
+Investigators assigned (designated) Visitor Mode time should contact the appropriate telescope team: